apigee-labs/rapier/README.md

 ```
 The API defined by this Rapier specification exposes a single resource whose type is `Hello_message` at the URL `/message`.
 This resource has a single declared property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be
-retrieved using GET and modified using PATCH.
-You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
+retrieved using GET and modified using PATCH. [\[2\]](#footnote2) You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response
 includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.
 The `Hello-message` at `/message` will look like this:
 ```json
     {"text": "Hello, world"}
 ```
 The OAS document generated from this Rapier specification can be [found here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-hello-message.yaml).

+[\[2\]](#footnote2) Rapier assumes PATCH for structured objects and PUT for unstructured or semi-structured documents

 ### Webmaster